Christmas in the South East

 We journey back to Mount Gambier with time to freshen up before dinner together on this Christmas eve.

 (includes cooked breakfast, Christmas lunch and light evening meal)

 Merry Christmas to all!
 We wake to a special day of fun, friendship and relaxation!

 For those who wish, there is an opportunity to attend local Christmas Day church services this morning.
-Others can spend some free time strolling the parks and beautiful setting of Naracoorte, or perhaps enjoy an easy morning relaxing at the motel.
+Others can spend some free time strolling the parks and beautiful setting of Mount Gambier, or perhaps enjoy an easy morning relaxing at the motel.

-At lunch time we gather together for a magnificent three course meal prepared by our hosts in the motel restaurant.
-Our Christmas lunch will have all the decorations and traditional trimmings and will be a wonderful feast to enjoy with friends!
+At lunch time we gather together and journey to a nearby property, also managed by our hosts, for a magnificent three course meal.
+Our Christmas lunch will have all the decorations and traditional trimmings, and will be a wonderful feast to enjoy with friends!

-Returning to our accommodation, there will be time to relax before dinner.
-Our meal this evening will be a light dinner and a lovely end to a spectacular Christmas Day!
+Tonight, dinner will be a light evening meal together and a lovely end to a spectacular Christmas Day!

 (includes cooked breakfast and two course lunch)

 It is time to farewell our hosts in Mount Gambier and return home.
 We travel through plantations on the way to Penola before entering the famous Coonawarra wine region.